OminousArchitect/KamunagiRedux/README.md

 - Jump pads will lock your movement to zero if you use Proxy Apotheosis without touching the ground after using them
 - Clay templar tar blast tends to permanently force you in a direction until you land(?)
 - Summon Nugwisomkami has some difficult networking issues to trace, so it's disabled for people who aren't the host
+- Brimstone of Denebokshiri has a hard dependency on DamageType API v1.1.1, using later versions will
 - The particle FX for Honoka's Veil are broken somehow.
 I presume this is another "Gearbox removed grandparent boulder" situation.
 I'll fix it at some point
 ## Misc.
 Dev Comments
 The Kamunagi have item displays too, but only as many as I felt like doing/ thought wouldn't look out of place.
 Most reds, yellows, void items, and items that "follow" you are done.
 I also did most of the Seeker's items too.